a1kayda/MDMA1kayda/README.md

-## This is incremental DBSCAN for data with 3 features and a little bit attemps to solve RF-fingerprinting task
+## This is incremental DBSCAN for data with 3 features and a several attemps to solve RF-fingerprinting task

 #